rapidsai/cugraph/CONTRIBUTING.md

 others know you are working on it.
 If you have any questions related to the implementation of the issue, ask them in the issue instead of the PR.

+### Style Guild
+All Python code most pass flake8 style checking
+All C++ code must pass clank style checking

+### Tests
+All code must have assocsiate test cases.
+Code without test will not be accepted